tdongsi/SqlTests/octopress/source/_posts/2016_06_OS/2016-06-02-tutorial-process-synchronization.markdown

 Dining Philosophers solution using Monitors:
 Monitor is acting like a waiter/moderator.
 Before a philosopher starts eating, she informs the waiter (invoked operation pickup()) and the waiter will tell her what to do.
 After she is done eating, she again informs the waiter (putdown()).
 It is still possible that some philosopher will starve to death.

-condition self[5];
-allows philosopher i to delay herself when she is hungry but is unable to obtain the chopsticks she needs.

-Implement a Monitor with Semaphores
-Check Section 5.8.3 page 229.

 Resuming Processes within a Monitor
 One simple solution is to use FIFO ordering.